beingbiplov/movieplus-django/README.md

 # MoviePlus-django
 Movieplus is a django application that lets you create a profile and keep track of all your movies from one place.

+A lite Django-React version of this application can be found [here](https://github.com/beingbiplov/MoviePlus)

 Some features of this application are:
 - Search any movies
 - View movie details.(cast, overview, crew etc)